WebinarGeek/videojs-hls-quality-selector/README.md

 When using ES modules, install videojs-hls-quality-selector via npm, then `import` the plugin as you would any other module.

-Note: For now it's not clear if you need to explicitly register it to make it work.

 ```js
 import videojs from 'videojs'
 import qualityLevels from 'videojs-contrib-quality-levels'